Ascribed status and achieved status are two sociological terms that were coined by Ralph Linton in The Study of Man: An Introduction (1936).

 Is Ascribed Status valued?

 The answer is, not really.
 Not all ascribed statuses are valued.
-Because, such status is given to a person without bringing into account his choice, his abilities, his struggle, and merit.
-So, if someone is a born politician just because his father is a political figure, or born rich; society will not value him more than the person who had achieved a politician status or got rich through hard work and struggle.
+Because, such status is given to a person without bringing into account his choice, his abilities, his struggle, and his merit.
+So, if someone is a born politician just because his father is a political figure, or born rich; society will not value him more than the person who had achieved politician status or got rich through hard work and struggle.

 Achieved status is a social status that someone earns voluntarily through effort and hard work.
 It reflects a person’s abilities and skills.